CleverRaven/Cataclysm-DDA/lore-background.md

 #### YEAR -4
 - **February**: The first CBMs are released for the public and military.
 - **April**: China announces its own competing CBM system (XFS) and showcases the first wave of "steel soldiers", using XFS gear.
+- **July**: The first military grade heavy power armors are released for field testing.
+Unlike the tank suits, these are light and small enough to allow close quarters maneuvering in urban environments, and remain almost impervious to all but the heaviest of conventional weaponry.
+Development on smaller, less expensive suits becomes a priority.

 #### YEAR -3
 *Big Picture*: The new cold war begins as the US and China enter a race to develop the ultimate transhuman soldier, as well as functional AI.